JaeikBae/win10_doc/README.md

 ## Example
 ![result](images/windows_result.png)

-# How to access to files in the virtual machine
+# How to access files in the virtual machine

 ## Google Drive (recommended) or OneDrive
 1. Install [Google Drive](https://www.google.com/drive/download/) on the virtual machine.